Protect Your Adsense Earnings By Preventing Invalid Clicks

 While Statcounter says you need to paste the code in the body section, I checked with them and now have the code in the footer.
 It helps your pages load a little faster.

-Once you are up and running, you will have access to a lot of information about your site traffic.
+Once you are up and running, you will have access to a lot of valuable information about your site traffic and visitors.

 Tracking ad clicks